G-Research/ParquetSharp/docs/index.md

 ## Documentation

-For more detailed information on how to use ParquetSharp, see the following documentation:
+For more detailed information on how to use ParquetSharp, see the following guides:

 * [Writing Parquet files](guides/Writing.md)
 * [Reading Parquet files](guides/Reading.md)